2020 International Forum on Telling Live Lessons from Disasters

 Despite our hope, however, the Great East Japan Earthquake hit Japan in 2011, claiming over 18 thousand lives.
 A disaster of this scale has hardly been seen since in the modern history of Japan.
 In 2013, the super typhoon Yolanda with extraordinarily devastating force hit the Philippines, claiming approximately 8,000 lives.
 In 2015, a massive earthquake hit Nepal, one of the poorest countries in the world causing a death toll larger than 8,500.
 The world continues to suffer from floods, earthquakes, volcanic eruptions and tsunamis with the loss of many lives.

-Bearing the above in mind, in January 2020, in commemoration of the 25th anniversary of the Great Hanshin-Awaji Earthquake, individuals and institutions who are engaged in telling live lessons from disasters in various parts of the world will congregate in Kobe, deepen exchange and partnership, cross-learn new initiatives and trends, appeal in one voice for the importance of telling live lessons, and refresh determination to continue activities while addressing the challenge of the fading of disaster memories, with a view to contributing to the creation of disaster-resilient societies.
+In January 2020, in commemoration of the 25th anniversary of the Great Hanshin-Awaji Earthquake, individuals and institutions who are engaged in telling live lessons from disasters in various parts of the world will congregate in Kobe, deepen exchange and partnership, cross-learn new initiatives and trends, appeal in one voice for the importance of telling live lessons, and refresh determination to continue activities while addressing the challenge of the fading of disaster memories, with a view to contributing to the creation of disaster-resilient societies.
 Through this process, we also aim at re-strengthening TeLL-Net, i.e. a standing mechanism to support such actions.
 Moreover, the outcome of the discussion in this forum will be published in both Japanese and English as a reference for activities of telling live lessons all over the world.